 Chris Langlois, Team Lead, Public Policy

-Chris has graduate degree in public policy, and has been working in the health policy field since 2012.
+Chris has graduate degrees in public policy and philosophy, and has been working in the health policy field since 2012.
 In particular, Chris’ work has focused on the relationship between different sectors within the Ontario’s care system (e.g., the CYMH sector, primary care, and acute care), looking at how different providers and institutions can better integrate and collaborate in sharing client care, across the continuum of need.

 (416) 921-2109 ext.
 132